Chris Clavin

-Chris Clavin (born Christopher Johnston; August 23, 1973) is an American musician and record label owner from Indiana, United States, with a strict DIY (do-it-yourself) punk ethic.
+Chris Clavin is an American musician and record label owner from Indiana, United States, with a strict DIY (do-it-yourself) punk ethic.
 He has been involved in numerous punk bands and ran Plan-It-X Records, a label founded in 1994.

 Clavin has been a part of many (primarily pop punk and folk punk) bands, including bands that have toured the world and been influential in the DIY punk scene.

-Clavin was accused of sexual misconduct over social media in 2017.

 Bands

 Ghost Mice

 In 2002, Clavin formed the two-piece folk punk band Ghost Mice with Hannah Jones.
 It was an American band based in Bloomington, Indiana, United States.
 Both members had been in a handful of pop-punk bands together: namely Disarm, The Devil is Electric and Operation: Cliff Clavin.
 They decided to "turn to the folk side" in the hopes that they could tour more easily and play almost anywhere, and to this end Hannah changed from playing bass to violin.

 The following is a quote from Ghost Mice:

 We play 100% acoustic.
 We never use amps or mics (except at Plan-It-X Fest and on and once in Austin, Texas).
 We have been playing in bands together for about 7 years.
 We started Ghost Mice in 2002 because we were tired of being restricted.
 We were tired of having to travel in big vans and depend on amps, PA systems and electricity.
 With Ghost Mice we can travel very light and we need nothing to play.
 We often play in back yards or on the street corner in front of the venue.
 We have toured the United States many times and we toured Europe (Germany, the Netherlands, Denmark, Austria, France, Spain, Belgium, England, Wales, Scotland, and Ireland) by foot.
 We hitch-hiked and took trains to all of our shows.
 It was fun and very liberating.
 We sing a mix of personal and political lyrics, we are anarchist, we are dedicated to the DIY ethic and the struggle to make the world a better place.
 We play music and travel for fun and to meet new people.
 Music is our lives.
 We love travel.
 We are nice and a little shy.

-The band hasn't played a show since the summer of 2017.

 Dark Times was released initially in 2017 and re-released on the internet in June 2018.

-Chris has also released an EP & full length album as Captain Chaos in 2020, it can be found on the Ghost Mice Bandcamp.

-He is still releasing albums under the Ghost Mice moniker on the Ghost Mice Bandcamp as well.